raphael-group/raphael-group.github.io/news/index.md

 ---

 # news
+## May 1, 2017
+Congratulations to Postdoctoral Researcher [Mohammed El-Kebir](http://www.el-kebir.net) who will start as a tenure-track Assistant Professor of [Computer Science at University of Illinois, Urbana-Champaign](http://cs.illinois.edu) in January, 2018!

+## April 22, 2017
+   Welcome to new Postdoctoral Researcher [Simone Zaccaria](https://scholar.google.it/citations?user=_dJLciQAAAAJ&hl=en),
+        who joined the group after receiving his Ph.D. from University of Milano-Bicocca.

 ## September 1, 2016
 The Raphael group has moved!
 Ben Raphael is now a Professor in the [Department of Computer Science at Princeton University](https://www.cs.princeton.edu).
 We welcome applications for new students and postdocs.